 TEASE: DNA and denial

 One afternoon in 2010, during the final session of an archaeology conference in Barcelona, Marc Antoni Malagarriga raised his hand to ask a question.
 In front of Malagarriga, a software developer in his early fifties, was a group of local experts who were explaining how two skeletons from one of Spain’s 2,000 mass graves were recently exhumed.
 After nearly eight decades under the Spanish soil, all that remained were two sets of pale-yellow bones.
-With no headstone to identify the grave’s occupants, and any clothing and belongings long since decomposed, when would the panel take the DNA from the remains and identity the grave’s occupants, asked Malagarriga.
-They would not, he was told.
+With no headstone to identify the grave’s occupants, and any clothing and belongings long since decomposed, when, Malagarriga wanted to know, would the panel take the DNA from the remains and identity the grave’s occupants?
+They would not be, the experts replied.
 Without any local genetic records of possible candidates, DNA testing would be impossible.
 For now, the bodies would remain unnamed.

-On Sunday, Spain marks the 80th anniversary of the start of the Spanish Civil War, a three-year long conflict that began on July 17, 1936, after years of political tensions, and would eventually claim 500,000 lives.
+On Sunday, Spain marks the 80th anniversary of the start of the Spanish Civil War, a three-year long conflict that began on July 17, 1936, after years of political tensions, and which would eventually claim 500,000 lives.
 Led by general Francisco Franco, nationalist forces attempted to overthrow the Second Republic’s democratically elected government.
 When the coup failed, the conflict erupted into a full-fledged civil war pitting the right against the left and leaving helpless those caught in between.

 After the war, soldiers on the victorious nationalist side who were killed in action and buried anonymously were exhumed and given new graves.
-Dead republican fighters and non-combatant political and social opponents of Franco were not afforded the same dignity.
-An estimated 150,000 bodies were unceremoniously heaped into pits that pockmark the landscape.
+Dead republican fighters and non-combatant opponents of Franco were not afforded the same dignity.
+An estimated 150,000 bodies were unceremoniously heaped into pits that pockmarked the landscape.

-The bodies have remained anonymous ever since in mass graves spread across the country.
+The bodies have remained anonymous ever since.
 With virtually no genetic records of the victims and the relatives of the dead now in their seventies and eighties, or deceased themselves, collecting DNA to identify newly excavated bodies remains an urgent task.
 But a small team in the Catalonia region has dedicated itself to solve the mystery of Spain’s lost war dead.

-Marc Antoni Malagarriga’s uncle, Guillem, is somewhere among the unnamed.
+Malagarriga’s uncle, Guillem, is somewhere among the unnamed.
 At the age of twenty, Guillem, a twin of Malagarriga’s father, refused to fight after receiving his draft card.
 The twins, along with their cousins, went into hiding for several months, until one night they paid to join a group of refugees that was heading to the Andorran border.
 The cousins and Guillem made it across the border.
 Malagarriga’s father, however, did not, and he was immediately imprisoned.

 To ease the pressure on a family with three men missing, Guillem returned to Spain.
 Within days he was placed in prison for attempting to dodge the draft and was moved around different labor camps in the northeastern region of Catalonia.
 The last Malagarriga’s family heard from him was a year before the end of the war in a letter that informed them he was again being moved.